 If there’s a basket of discounted items when I walk through the doors of the supermarket my immediate reaction is… rip-off.
 Attention-seeking scarlet stickers, mountains of discounted bread rolls and bold lettering won’t fool me.
 Even when someone offers me the opportunity to sign up to a loyalty card for a shop I regularly buy from, I shake my head profusely and hurry out of the door as if they’ve asked me to join a cult.

 Of course, straightforward offers like this do work sometimes and can be extremely useful for creating urgency, but it can also be that one little reason for people not to buy.
-CTAs in email are that final little reason.
+Call to actions in email are that final little reason.
 They come at the end of your promotion and are the one component that will either work or fail.

 There’s a reason it’s “call to action” and not “make them act.”
 You have to invite them in.
 You have to pull, not push.